jorgetutor/jorgetutor-web/src/content/blog/2025-gantt-chart-development-time-planning.md

 But there is a better way forward.
 It begins with true teamwork.
 Instead of a relay race where one team hands off a plan to the next, we need to work like a **cohesive unit** from day one.
 When developers, designers, and clients are in the *same* room, talking every day, they spot the "traffic jams" and "detours" early.
 Problems are solved in hours, not weeks, because everyone is on the journey together.

-## Fair Contracts, the foundation for succcess
+## Fair Contracts, the foundation for success

 This teamwork must be backed by smarter, fairer contracts.
 For managers and clients, this is how you build a foundation for success: